 An all-new platform, owing absolutely nothing to the past.
 How rare that is for Ford Motor Company.
-This is the all-new D6 platform used by the 2020 Aviator and 2020 Explorer… and if the information that has been suggested remains true, the all-new 2021/2022 Mustang.
-With platform consolidation taking place across Ford, we know the 2021 Mustang will move to a new platform, it’s already been announced that a hybrid model is coming in the 2021 Mustang, and this suggests the D6 will underpin the new Mustang.
+This is the all-new D6 platform used by the 2020 Aviator and 2020 Explorer… and if the information that has been suggested remains true, the next all-new Mustang in the mid or late ’20s timeframe.
+With platform consolidation taking place across Ford, we know the next Mustang must move to a new platform.
+It’s already been announced that a hybrid model is coming in the 2021 Mustang although that is clearly a band-aid design on the current platform.

 What do we know about D6?
 The above image from Lincoln’s Aviator site shows us: